bigcommerce/dev-docs/docs/stencil-docs/reference-docs/styles-and-properties.md

 <!-- theme: info -->
 > #### Force reload
-> Some data types require the `force_reload` field. `force_reload` occurs when Page Builder reloads when the setting defined by `schema.json` changes.
+> Some data types utilize the `force_reload` field.
+Setting `"force_reload": true` allows Page Builder to reload when the setting defined by `schema.json` changes.

 ## Checkbox